 - Dilation: Dilation is an endoscopic procedure that allows for the esophagus to be stretched.
 During this procedure, a long, thin tube called an endoscope is inserted into the esophagus through the mouth.
 Then, the esophagus is widened.
 Typically, this is done by inflating a small balloon in the esophageal passage.
 Dilation is an outpatient procedure.

-- A self-dilation program: Some patients may be eligible for a self-dilation program, in which they are trained to a periodic, at-home process in order to keep the esophagus from tightening.
+- A self-dilation program: Some patients may be eligible for a self-dilation program, in which they are trained in a periodic, at-home process in order to keep the esophagus from tightening.

-- Electrocautery: Electrocautery is procedure that uses heat generated by electricity to remove excess tissues.
-This procedure is completed endoscopically and is typically performed as an outpatient procedure.
+- Electrocautry: Electrocautery is a procedure that uses heat generated by electricity to remove excess tissues.
+This procedure is complete endoscopically and it typically performed as an outpatient procedure.